department-for-transport-public/D-TRO/README.md

 **Service Announcements
 **

-Please our service announcements detailed in https://github.com/department-for-transport-public/D-TRO/issues/23 and https://github.com/department-for-transport-public/D-TRO/issues/24
+Please our service announcement detailed in https://github.com/department-for-transport-public/D-TRO/issues/24 - this will be implemented at 12:00 GMT on Friday 1 November 2024.

 **GitHub
 **